 To best prepare you for employment, your instructors will advise you concerning what you should wear and how you should dress.
-Their suggestions will be based upon the knowledge of what employers expect of an employee.
+Their suggestions will be based upon the knowledge of what employers expect of an employee within their given career pathway.

-Our chief concerns are conditions affecting the health and safety of students.
-Depending upon the nature of a student's career & technical program, uniforms with shirttails tucked in, safe footwear, special gloves and safety glasses and/or shields may be required.
+Our primary concerns are conditions affecting the health and safety of students.
+Depending upon the nature of a student's career & technical program, uniforms with shirt tails tucked in, safe footwear, special gloves, provisions for hair length, safety glasses, shields, and/or other safety equipment may be required.

 It is the policy of the Mahoning County Career and Technical Center Board of Education to recognize the rights and privileges of each student in the matters of dress and appearance to the extent that the exercise of that right does not interfere with the orderly process of education.
-Hats. hoods, sunglasses and/or other head coverings that may obstruct the identification of students are prohibited for safety and security reasons.
+Dress or appearance that is disruptive of the classroom or school atmosphere is not allowed.
+Expectations for dress and personal appearance include, but are not limited to the following: